bmanzanoqa/future2/README.md

 ![JDatabase Structure](xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx)

-This database is running in the background in a virtual machine in GCP.
+This database is running in the background in a MySql virtual machine in GCP.

 ## Risk Assessment